FuturePublishing/future-deploykit/README.md

 puppet-module: Git repo management and stomp-git install/setup.

 Server-malarkey: Hook scripts for git.
+Also hook script for SVN.
+I'm sorry.

 Stomp-keepalive: Cheap and nasty stomp heartbeat emulator to keep firewalls happy.
   (STOMP 1.0 doesn't do heartbeats.
 They're in the 1.1 spec, but implemented in a wonky sort of way